The RELEASE tab in the Android Things Console allows you to view and push over-the-air (OTA) software updates to devices.

 Create a custom update channel

 You can create your own custom update channels for devices.
 Click CREATE NEW CHANNEL and give it a name.
-Select the channel to start a new update (see Push an update for more information).
+Select the channel to start a new update (see the Start an update section for more information).